joancerretani/NeuralResponseMap/README.md

  - size: it is the size of the image.
 This value is a tuple with (5,5) by default.
  - file: is the name and type of file in which you want to save the image (for example 'map.png').
 If no path is passed the image is not saved.

 Alternatively after the TrainMap call, you can call CircleProjection.
-This will make the neural response map more circular in shape.
+This will make the **Neural Response Map** more circular in shape.

 ```python
 nrm.CircleProjection()